 Our experience demonstrates tangible benefits that data centre leaders are achieving through adapting their operating models.
 These include:

-- Increased growth: Establishing a customer-centric model with modern ways of working gave one company the confidence to increase their growth forecast by 10% over the next 5 years
+- Increased growth: Establishing a customer-centric model with modern ways of working gave one company the confidence to increase their already ambitious net profit growth forecast by an additional 10% over the next 5 years

 - More engaged, efficient and effective workforces.
 Another organisation freed up 10% of workforce capacity to focus on higher value activities in year one, through flatter more efficient structures, coupled with a 10% reduction in forward headcount growth requirements and 20% reduction in regretted employee attrition